Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Experiments

 \section{Experiments}

-The goal of our main experimental evaluations is to: (1) demonstrate that our system can best evades machine-text detectors~\autoref{sec:mgtd}; show that our approach best closes the gap between human-written and machine-generated styles~\autoref{sec:visualize} and (3) show that our paraphraser outperforms existing style-aware methods~\autoref{sec:style_aware_paraphrasing_performance}.
+The goal of our main experimental evaluations is to: (1) demonstrate that our system best evades machine-text detectors~\autoref{sec:mgtd} and (2) show that our approach best closes the gap between human-written and machine-generated styles~\autoref{sec:visualize}.